Redaguoti

 View remediation activities

-Filter by Mitigation type: Block and/or Warn to view all activities pertaining to block or warn actions.
+2. Filter the results by this mitigation type: Block and/or Warn to view all activities pertaining to block or warn actions.

-This is an activity log, and not the current block status of the application.
-Select the relevant activity to see a flyout panel with details including the remediation description, mitigation description and the device remediation status:
+3. An activity log displays.
+Keep in mind that it's an activity log, not the current block status of the application.
+Select the relevant activity to see a flyout panel with details including the remediation description, mitigation description, and the device remediation status:

 Remediation and mitigation details